 Tighten zip ties if they slide, cut off extra, and tuck clasp into noodle hole.

-The raft took me about two hours to complete so plan accordingly.
+The raft takes about 2-2 1/2 hours to complete so plan accordingly.
 This raft is about the length of a eight or nine year old child.
 Make yours as short or as long as you need; this craft is very versatile.

 Get your Free Packing List